ElinaFF/PICO/results.md

 means that this feature might be a potential biomarker that behaves differently in the two samples group.
 Thus, the table presents the top 10 most important features, the number of times they were used and their mean importances.

-The 'export' button allows the user to download a file with the entire list of features (even those not used by the models), with their number of use and their mean importance.
+The `export` button allows the user to download a file with the entire list of features (even those not used by the models), with their number of use and their mean importance.

-##### Swarmplot of features
+##### Stripchart of features
 The figure has the same top10 features as the table just beside it (with the most important on the left, and the least on the right).
 So on the *x* axis there is the 10 features and on the *y* axis it is the normalized abundance of the features.
 Each point represents the abundance of a corresponding feature for a sample.
 Thus, visually exploring the difference between the cluster of samples (points) in each class for a feature can help determine if the specific feature is of interest.
 For example, the top 1 feature could have a cluster near 0 for the samples of the control group, and a cluster near an abundance of 3 for the compared group.